P91 is a Creep Resistant Steel – Weld Performance is Dependent on Chemical Composition

-We were asked to provide an assessment of weld procedures and metallurgy for attaching appendages to P91 heavy wall pipe.
+We performed an assessment of metallurgy and welding procedures for attaching appendages to P91 heavy wall pipe.

 P91 is a creep resistant martensitic steel used extensively in the generation of electric power.
 It is nominally a 9%Cr-1%Mo-I/4%V plus other small additions.
 The martensite structure is developed by heating the steel to a high temperature (austenitizing temperature) and then rapidly cooling to a temperature where the austenite transforms to martensite; the second step tempers the martensite to soften the microstructure.

 The optimum properties for P91 steels are achieved in the quenched and tempered condition.
 To achieve the fully martensitic structure in weldments, the steel must be cooled to a temperature where the entire parent structure, austenite, has transformed.